lindenb/jvarkit/docs/NgsFilesSummary.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    -i, --indexed
+      [20190905]VCF or BAM must be indexed
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
-    --version
+    -R, --reference
+      [20190905]restrict to that reference.
+Also is used to read CRAM files --version
       print version and exit